emarro/emarro.github.io/_posts/2023-06-28-iterative-methods.md

 > $A^{-1}$ was no longer a triangular matrix, the inverse has a different structure {: .prompt-danger}

 While for this specific example $A^{-1}$ is a banded matrix and therefore still has structure we could exploit, this is not always the case.
 Taking the inverse of a matrix destroys whatever structure it originally had!
-If we want to find a fast algorithm to solve a given problem, we have to be very concious of the structure of our matrix and so we should also be very careful when taking the inverse of a matrix, as that may become the rate limiting step in our algorithm.
+If we want to find a fast algorithm to solve a given problem, we have to be very conscious of the structure of our matrix and so we should also be very careful when taking the inverse of a matrix, as that may become the rate limiting step in our algorithm.

 ## Future Topics
 I just wanted to take today to write about the importance of matrix structure, as understanding the consequences of a matrix's structure is vital to understand how to solve it quickly.
 In the future, I want to write a bit about different methods for solving $$ Ax = b$$ and even $$\|{Ax - b}\|$$.
 I include a few of those topics below, and I'll often be following [Matrix Computation by Golub and Van Loan](https://books.google.com/books?hl=en&lr=&id=5U-l8U3P-VUC&oi=fnd&pg=PP1&dq=golub+van+loan&ots=7-JDKiVT7s&sig=6t-DebSKhXrn9G1nCgfAuXpzpRw#v=onepage&q&f=false) since I think that book is fantastic.
 ### Matrix Decompositions
 Sometimes, a matrix is structured in such a way that we can decompose it into a combination of other matrices and/or vectors.
-These decompostions often come with advantages, where after we decompose a matrix we have a fast algorithm for solving the problem, so if we can decompose a matrix quickly we can also solve the problem quickly.
+These decompositions often come with advantages, where after we decompose a matrix we have a fast algorithm for solving the problem, so if we can decompose a matrix quickly we can also solve the problem quickly.
 1. Lower-Upper (LU) decomposition (sometimes called LR decomposition) decomposes a matrix in a lower triangular matrix $L$ and an upper triangular matrix $U$.
-This decomposition is actually a common way for computer to solve a system of linear equations.
+This decomposition is actually a common way for computers to solve a system of linear equations.
 2. Cholesky Decomp - If $A$ is positive-definite, the Cholesky decomp is kind of like a way faster version of the LU decomp and so admits even faster solutions to $Ax = b$
-4. Schur Decomp - Takes a square $A$ and is often used to find the eigenvlues of $A$.
+4. Schur Decomp - Takes a square $A$ and is often used to find the eigenvalues of $A$.
 5. Singular Value Decomposition - Can be used to to find the singular values (i.e the root of the eigenvalues, $\lambda^{\frac{1}{2}}$) of $A \in \mathbb{C}^{m \times n}$.
-### Methods for Sparse Matrixes
+### Methods for Sparse Matrices
 What if most of the entries in $A$ are $0$?
 Can we take advantage of that to speed up computations?
 ### Methods for Overdetermined/Underdetermined systems
 If we have multiple valid solutions/no solutions, what do we do?
 ### Iterative Methods
-Mainly focusing on Krylov subspace methods, there are ways to solve problems with absolutley massive matricies where we can get very close approximations fairly quickly in instances where direct methods are very expensive to run if they run at all.
+Mainly focusing on Krylov subspace methods, there are ways to solve problems with massive matrices where we can get very close approximations fairly quickly in instances where direct methods are very expensive to run if they run at all.